Overview

 B. Academic Transcripts

 Please provide all academic transcript(s); this can be in form of scanned documents or transcript confirmations -email or letters- you may have from previous universities.
-For those currently studying for a degree, please create a list yourself which should state the name of the programme you are studying, start and end dates of studies, list of modules including results that you have achieved so far (percentages as well as grades) and your expected final grade.
+For those currently studying for a degree, please create a list yourself which states the name of the programme you are studying, start and end dates of studies, a list of modules including results that you have achieved so far (percentages as well as grades) and your expected final grade.

 C. Personal Statement